 Sometimes you’ll see people put their own twists on this recipe.
 It’s all about making it your own.
 I’ve seen some recipes that swap out sugar for some other juices.

 In restaurants this is made in big batches.
-They’ll typically use vinegar for bite instead of lemons since it’s easier and cheaper.
+They’ll typically use vinegar for acidity instead of lemons since it’s cheaper and way faster to add compared to cutting and juicing fresh limes.

-Also, restaurants will not always want to bother finely chopping garlic for your dipping sauce.
+Also, restaurants will not always want to finely chop garlic for your dipping sauce.
 This is one you can easily add yourself at home.

 If you’re looking to try this sauce out I recommend trying my recipe for Vietnamese grilled pork and rice noodle bowls.
 Let me know what you think about the sauce in a comment below, and thanks for reading!